 Why masks don't stop the virus

-SARS-CoV-2 is an airborne virus.
+Masks don't work against airborne viruses such as SARS-CoV-2.
 It can become aerosolized and escape into the air every time you breathe.
 Obviously, masks allow air to pass through the fabric and around the edges, so they also allow the virus to escape.
-If you’ve ever worn a mask and glasses, you’ve probably had your glasses fog a bit.
-That’s potentially virus-laden air escaping the mask.
+If you've ever worn a mask and glasses, you've probably had your glasses fog a bit.
+That's potentially virus-laden air escaping the mask.

 You may have heard that the virus attaches itself to respiratory droplets, and that the mask captures those droplets.
 This is true for large droplets, like the kind you can visibly see when you cough or sneeze.
 But there are much smaller microscopic water particles that you release every time you exhale.
 (If you go outside on a cold day and exhale, you can see these condense into a visible vapor.)
 Many of these either pass through the fabric, or they escape around the edges of the mask.
 But stopping large droplets isn't going to be much help if you're releasing the virus into the air simply by breathing.